Optical Coherence Tomography (OCT)

 The HVFA reveals the extent of a patient’s peripheral vision.
-It can expose early stages of a disease and is used for the following:
+It can expose early stages of disease and is used for the following:

 - Diagnosis of an ocular disease.
 In particular, Glaucoma, as this displays characteristic patterns of visual loss.

-- Assessment of neurological disease causing visual loss.
+- Assessment of neurological disease-causing visual loss.

 - Monitoring the progression or recovery of ocular and neurological disease.

-- Drivers who are 75 years of age or older, require a field test as part of their RTA form.
+- Drivers who are 75 years of age or older require a field test as part of their RTA form.
 The purpose of the field test is to rule out the presence of significant visual field loss, and therefore confirm whether they are fit to drive.

 The IOL Master is a modern, non-contact machine used for taking measurements of a patient’s eye in preparation for cataract surgery.
-These measurements are used to calculate the suitable type and strength of the new intra-ocular lens which will replace the natural lens during surgery.
-It is considered as the “gold-standard” machine for pre-operational eye measurements.
-Every eye is unique, and it is important to obtain measurements as accurately as possible, so that a patient can achieve the best possible outcome for their vision.
+These measurements are used to calculate the suitable type and strength of the new intraocular lens which will replace the natural lens during surgery.
+It is considered the “gold-standard” machine for pre-operational eye measurements.
+Every eye is unique, and it is important to obtain measurements as accurately as possible so that a patient can achieve the best possible outcome for their vision.
 The images collected on this machine can be viewed by the doctor during surgery at Charlestown Private Hospital.

 The slit-lamp consists of an adjustable beam of bright light and a high magnification microscope for the examination of the anterior (front) and posterior (back) parts of the eye, as well as being able to measure the Intra-Ocular Pressure (IOP) of each eye.
-The Slit-Lamp is a vital tool which you will find amongst all ophthalmic practices.
+The Slit-Lamp is a vital tool that you will find amongst all ophthalmic practices.